acato-plugins/branded-social-images/readme.txt

 3. Post-meta

 == Changelog ==

+= 1.0.15 =
+* fixed: some users report "function mime_content_type does not exist".
+This function should exist and indicates a broken/misconfigured server.
+To accommodate, fallback functions are in place.

 = 1.0.14 =
 * important change: Switch from PNG output to JPG output.
 The reason is disk-space usage; the JPG takes only a fraction of the disk space and has practically the same quality.
 See the FAQ for more information.